 Designated Responsibility

-Movable Hazards pose a risk to safe navigation.
-Therefore, the person, organisation, or governmental body of a moving hazard being towed, or the person, organisation, or governmental body responsible for causing a independent moving hazard is responsible to identify the hazard with an appropriate MAtoN.
-If the moving hazard is caused by a natural phenomenon then it is the responsibility of the National or Competent Authority responsible for that jurisdiction of waterway to identify the hazard.
+Mobile hazards pose a risk to safe navigation.
+Therefore, the person, organisation, or governmental body of a moving hazard should take steps to ensure it is appropriately marked as a moving hazard.
+If the moving hazard is caused by a natural phenomenon then it is the responsibility of the Competent Authority (AtoN) with jurisdiction of the waterway to identify the hazard.

-The National Authority should advise the person, organisation, or governmental body who is responsible for marking their moveable hazard the correct standards and methods to identify the hazard with a MAtoN.
+The Competent Authority (AtoN) should advise the person, organisation, or governmental body who is responsible for marking their moveable hazard the correct standards and methods to identify the hazard with a MAtoN.

 Inability to Monitor

-A National Authority or owner losing the ability to monitor the MAtoN it has deployed retains responsibility until either:
+A Competent Authority (AtoN) or owner losing the ability to monitor a MAtoN that it has deployed retains responsibility until either:

 The MAtoN is retrieved, sinks, or is placed at no danger to mariners;

-The responsibility is assumed by another operator or National Authority.
+The responsibility is assumed by another Competent Authority (AtoN).

+Recovery

+It remains the responsibility of the Competent Authority (AtoN) approving the use of a MAtoN to ensure that the user recovers the MAtoN once the hazard no longer presents a risk to safe navigation.

 Costs of Wreck Marking

 In accordance with article 10 of the Wreck Removal Convention (IMO document LEG/CONF.16/19 dated 23 May 2007), the registered owner of the ship responsible for the wreck shall be liable for the costs of marking it.